succinctlabs/sp1-solana/README.md

 To load the pregenerated proof and verify it on `solana-program-test`, run the following commands.

+Verifying a small proof like this should take around 280k compute units.

 ```shell
 cd script
 RUST_LOG=info cargo run --release